150th Preakness Stakes Betting - Horse Racing Odds

 Jimmy Jones 4 1947, 1948, 1956, 1958

-R. Wyndham Walden and Bob Baffert hold the record for Preakness Stakes victories with seven.
-The record of seven by Walden stood for 120 years, but Baffert tied the record in 2018 with Justify’s win.
-D. Wayne Lukas has six Preakness Stakes wins.
-It's plausible for him to get his seventh as well, though it's been a while since he's trained a champion three-year old pony, and his options are incredibly limited at the end of his career.
+Bob Baffert holds the record for Preakness Stakes victories with eight.
+The record of seven by Walden stood for 120 years, but Baffert tied the record in 2018 with Justify’s win and he broke the record with National Treasure winning in 2023.
+D. Wayne Lukas has seven Preakness Stakes wins, as he picked up his latest when Seize the Grey won at longshots odds in 2024.

 Log into BookMaker Sportsbook and get the best Racebook Betting Odds, Racebook Betting Articles and information about this and all other sports betting events!